-Andrew is currently leading the development of the masterplan on the Winstanley and York Road Estate redevelopment, north of Clapham Junction, London.
+Andrew also led the development of the masterplan on the Winstanley and York Road Estate Regeneration redevelopment, north of Clapham Junction, London.
 The site connects Clapham Junction to the River Thames and is an estate regeneration masterplan.
 The new homes will surround York Gardens - a new 2.4ha park at the heart of the redevelopment.
 This was a complex, multi-stage project which will see the redevelopment of both York Gardens and the surrounding estate to provide circa 2,500 new homes as well as a mix of community facilities as part of a landscape focused masterplan.
 Andrew worked extensively to ensure the smooth delivery of the hybrid planning application and worked with a very large consultant team to secure unanimous planning approval.

 Andrew was also heavily involved in the development of the Aylesbury Estate Regeneration in South London.
 This 28ha regeneration scheme delivers 3,575 mixed-tenure homes and 7,800sqm of employment, retail, healthcare, and community floor space.
 It delivers new neighbourhoods of outstanding quality integrated into the wider network of streets and spaces of Southwark, removing the physical and psychological barriers that signal the edge of the Estate whilst retaining the estate’s sense of community.
 New squares and open spaces form the focal points of the new neighbourhoods.
 He worked to evolve the concept and design of the proposed masterplan, and creating urban strategies whilst taking responsibility for the production of the Design Code and Parameter Plans.